salama/object-machine/design/what.md

 To do this we will have to define what makes a machine and what characterises an object oriented language.
-We will see how similar things have been done previously, and how to "build" the initial version of such a machine on current hardware.
+We will see how similar things have been done previously, and how to "build" the initial version of such a system on current hardware.

 ### Design principles

-But before we start with designing the actual machine, let's define guiding principles.
+But before we start with designing the actual system, let's define guiding principles.
 Principles that will guide the decisions we have to make on the way.

 #### Simple